LuizAVManoel/oculus_extinguisher/README.md

 | The  image (with eyeglasses)<br/> going to be inpainted. | The mask. |

 <li>
     The algorithm will then find the mask border and then find a region acordingly to the given radius that's going to work as reference for the inpainting.
+The images bellow are just an ILLUSTRATION.
 </li>

 | <img src="/images/00-oculos-5.png" height="290" /> | <img src="/images/00-oculos-6.png" height="290" /> |